- Get online support for parents of young children (0-12 years)

 One of the world’s best parenting programs is available in Ohio with a range of courses and sessions to help make life easier – and happier – for families.
 Find the help that suits you best.

 Triple P is one of the few parenting programs in the world with evidence to show it works.
 There are literally hundreds of trials and studies to show Triple P works for most families, in many different cultures, and in many different family situations.
 Triple P Online is also the first online parenting program proven to work.

-Each module only takes about 30 minutes to an hour.
+Each module of the Triple P Online Course only takes about 30 minutes to an hour.
 You don’t need to do it all in one block, either.
-Some parents prefer to just do ten or fifteen minutes a day.
-There are 8 modules in Triple P Online and 6 in Teen Triple P Online.
+Some people prefer to just do ten or fifteen minutes a day.
+There are 8 modules in Triple P Online.
+Teen Triple P Online has 6 modules.
 There’s also an extra Parenting During Uncertain Times module in each, to help with issues related to the COVID-19 pandemic.
-So if you start today and do one or two modules each week, you’ll be finished in about a month!
+So whichever program you choose, if you start today and do one or two modules each week, you’ll be finished in about a month!
 Of course, it’s totally up to you.
 If you want to take it more slowly, take a break, or go back and revisit a previous module, that’s all fine too.

-One of the great things about Triple P is that it’s not about telling you what to do in every situation.
+I’ve got a question that’s not covered here One of the great things about Triple P is that it’s not about telling you what to do in every situation.
 It’s about helping you feel confident that you can work out what to do.
-This will be based on what you learn about child or teen development and the strategies you’ve picked up, and your ability to review and refine.
+This will be based on what you learn about child development and the strategies you’ve picked up, and your ability to review and refine.
 So if your question’s about parenting, we suggest you go ahead and do the program!
-If it’s about something else to do with Triple P, you may want to try contacting us using this website’s contact details, via our social media channels, or through your local Triple P support service.
+If it’s about something else to do with Triple P, you may want to try contacting us using this website’s contact details via our social media channels, or through your local Triple P support service.